-The figures show attendances were well above the levels seen at the start of the coronavirus pandemic – in April 2020, there were 9,037 visits to A&E at sites run by United Lincolnshire Hospitals.
+The figures show attendances were above the levels seen before the coronavirus pandemic – in June 2020, there were 13,058 visits to A&E departments run by United Lincolnshire Hospitals.

 At United Lincolnshire Hospitals NHS Trust:

-There were 11 booked appointments, up from nine in March
+There were three booked appointments, down from four in May

 62% of arrivals were seen within four hours, against an NHS target of 95%